-Authors are urged to submit their manuscripts electronically to the Editorial Office through the submission system provided by the Journal website: https://stats.mosuljournals.com
+Authors should submit their manuscripts electronically through the Journal website submission system to the Editorial Office. through the submission system provided by the Journal website

 1-1: Requirements for a new submission

-Authors are free to submit their manuscript as a single word file to be used in the refereeing process.
+Authors are free to submit their manuscript as a single MS-Word format file to be used in the refereeing process.

 1-2: Requirements of revised submissions

 Only when a submitted manuscript is at the revision stage, authors will be requested to put the manuscript in a 'correct format' for acceptance and provide the items required for the publication of the manuscript.

 The ethical policy of IQJOSS is based on the Committee on Publication Ethics (COPE) guidelines and complies with IQJOSS Editorial Board codes of conduct.
 Readers, authors, reviewers, and editors should follow these ethical policies once working with IQJOSS.
 The ethical policy of IQJOSS is liable to determine which of the typical research papers or articles submitted to the journal should be published.
 The publishing decision is based on the suggestion of the journal's reviewers and editorial board members.
 The ethical policy insisted the Editor-in-Chief, may confer with other editors or reviewers in making the decision.
 The reviewers are necessary to evaluate the research papers based on the submitted content in a confidential manner.
 The reviewers also suggest the authors improve the quality of research paper by their reviewing comments.
 Authors should ensure that their submitted research work is original and has not been published elsewhere in any language.
 Applicable copyright laws and conventions should be followed by the authors.
 Any kind of plagiarism constitutes unethical publishing behavior and is unacceptable.
 For information on this matter in publishing and ethical guidelines please visit: Ethics in publishing

 2-2: Peer-Review Process